 Allegedly, a 50-year-old man threw a hot piece of pizza at his 56-year-old female roommate after they began to argue over the pizza at their home.
 It is unclear who called the police, but the woman informed authorities that the pizza struck her in the hand as it was airborne.
 Authorities noted that there was indeed pizza sauce on the woman’s shoulder and the man had pizza sauce on his shorts and chest.

-The woman did inform police that she had not been injured.
-However, she and a witness who was reportedly in the home at the time of the incident were left scared.
-The man denies that he ever threw the slice of pizza.
+The woman did inform the police that she had not been injured.
+However, she and a witness who was reportedly in the home at the time of the incident were left scarred.
+The man denies that he ever threw a slice of pizza.
 In fact, he alleges that he was actually the victim.
 However, authorities arrested him and charged him with a misdemeanor of simple battery in addition to violating his probation from a prior DUI conviction.

 New York Daily News, “FOOD FIGHT: Florida man arrested after he threw hot pizza slice at roommate, police say“, Lee Moran, June 9, 2015